 recommends

-1) intentionally left empty.
+1) intentionally left empty1.

 2) to invite administrations of Region 1 when coordinating their ARNS with the mobile service of administrations of Region 3, to consider, inter alia, the results of the sharing studies referred to in considerings c) and d) above, on an optional basis and, with mutually agreed criteria, in their bilateral and/or multilateral negotiations/coordination4 with a view to facilitate the use of the above mentioned band for these services.

-3) intentionally left empty.
+3) intentionally left empty1.

-MOD EUR/1.17B/6
+MOD EUR/ XX A17/10

-resolution 749 (wrc-07)
+resolution 749 (Rev.wrc-12)

-Studies on the use of the band 790-862 MHz by mobile applications and by other services
+Use of the band 790-862 MHz in countries of Region 1 and the Islamic Republic of Iran by mobile applications and by other services

-The World Radiocommunication Conference (Geneva, 2007),
+The World Radiocommunication Conference (Geneva, 2012),